Can I be accepted to the nursing program if I have a criminal/conviction history or positive drug screen?

-You will be accepted before a background check is done.
+You will be conditionally accepted pending your background check and 10-panel drug screen.

 Consistent with Education Code 66055.9, students are required to comply with background check authorizations as required by clinical agencies.
 The school does not seek the specific results of any student’s background check.
-And background checks are not requested until after an applicant is accepted.
+And background checks are not requested until after an applicant is conditionally accepted.
 However, the clinical facility retains the prerogative to deny any student access to their facility based on the result.
-Accepted students pay a fee to a designated vendor for the purpose of conducting the background check.
+Students pay a fee to a designated vendor for the purpose of conducting the background check after they are notified of their conditional acceptance.
 Human Resource personnel at designated clinical sites are given access to the results.
-In the event that MCCSN is notified by the clinical facility that a student has been denied access, the school will make every attempt to find alternate placement.
-But if the student cannot be placed in an affiliated clinical facility which meets the objectives of the particular course, s/he would not be able to progress in the nursing program.
+In the event that MCCSN is notified that a student has been denied access to a facility that is required to meet the course objectives, the student would not be able to progress in the nursing program.

 Applicants for nursing licensure are required to be fingerprinted separately for purposes of conducting a criminal history record check by the California Department of Justice (consistent with Section 144, Business and Professions Code).
 Be aware that licensure as a registered nurse may be denied for crimes or acts substantially related to the qualifications, functions or duties of a nurse, or for falsifying statements on the application for licensure.
 The application requires disclosure of prior convictions.
 Detailed information is available on the California Board of Registered Nursing website:

 Students are advised to consider the impact of these regulations on their potential or licensure before applying or pursuing a nursing career.